MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/data-move-faq.md

 ## What if I want to move my data in order to get better network performance?

 Physical proximity to a Microsoft 365 datacenter is not a guarantee for a better networking performance.
-There are many factors and components that impact the network performance between the end user and the Microsoft 365 service.
+There are many factors and components that impact the network performance between the end-user and the Microsoft 365 service.
 For more information about this and performance tuning see [Network planning and performance tuning for Office 365](network-planning-and-performance.md).

  ## Do all the services move their data on the same day?